 | |

 Note: The AMQP frames with Open, Begin, and Attach performatives sent from one AMQP endpoint do not necessarily need to wait for the other AMQP endpoint.
-The could be sent in the order: Open, Begin, Attach, Attach; then Open, Begin, Attach, Attach.
+They could be sent in the order: Open, Begin, Attach, Attach; then Open, Begin, Attach, Attach.

 Figure 1: Example request: